Elenikats/garderoba/README.md

 </p>

 # Garderoba
-This is a frontend code base for our final project at DCI.
+This is the frontend code base for our final project at DCI.
-Garderoba is a react-native-mobile App that helps users to digitise their wardrobe and makes outfit suggestions according to the weather.
-The code-base has been built in a duration of 1 & half months.
+Garderoba is a react-native mobile App that helps users digitise their wardrobe and makes outfit suggestions according to the weather.
+The code-base has been built in the duration of 1.5 months.

 - Video explaining the concept of our app: https://www.youtube.com/watch?v=-5OaHI0zonk